President Trump To Sign Proclamation To Send National Guard Troops To Mexican Border

 Trump has been speaking out — and tweeting — about immigration issues for the past several days, including a claim that "caravans" of migrants are crossing the border.
 (NPR has fact checked some of those recent claims here.)

-4. What is the president planning?
+4. How much authority does the president have?

-Trump has not detailed his intentions.
-Homeland Security Secretary Kirstjen Nielsen said Wednesday that the president has directed that the Defense Department and DHS work together with the nation's governors to deploy the national guard to the southern border.
-She says he will sign a proclamation to that effect.

-The troops' presence will be "as many and as strong" as needed to fill gaps they see at the border, she said.

 The role of the National Guard or any other troops is limited by the Posse Comitatus Act.
 President Hayes signed the measure in 1878 with the intent of ending the law enforcement role federal troops were carrying out in the former Confederate states.
 The troops were supervising elections, chasing down criminal suspects and looking for illegal whisky production.